Iodine brings the Java Language over to new platforms.

 Fire also supports development for all of the Elements platforms, including .NET, Java and native Windows and Linux apps, right from your Mac.

-If you're a developer on Windows, we've got great news for you!
+If you're a developer on Windows, we've got great news for you: Water.

-Water is the essence of Fire, re-imagined for the Windows environment.
-It takes our work from Fire for re-thinking what a modern and productive IDE experience should look like, and applies it to Windows.
-It's not a simple "port" or a cross-platform IDE, it is Fire, truly re-designed around a Windows-first developer experience.
+Water is our brand new IDE for Windows, build upon the experience and design philosophy from Fire, but re-imagined from the ground up for the Windows environment.
+Water takes our work from Fire for re-thinking what a modern and productive IDE experience should look like, and applies it to Windows – but it's not a simple "port" or a cross-platform IDE, it is the Elements IDE, truly re-designed around a Windows-first developer experience.

-Just like Fire, Water supports development for all of the Elements platforms, including .NET, Java, Cocoa and native Windows and Linux apps, right from your Windows PC.
+Just like Fire, Water supports development for all of the Elements platforms, including .NET, Java, Cocoa, Linux and WebAssembly apps, right from your Windows PC.
 And Water co-exists with Visual Studio, so you can work with the same projects in any of our three IDEs.

 Elements comes with its own copy of Visual Studio 2015, so you don't need to own or purchase a separate license – but if you already own and use Visual Studio 2015 or 2017, say with Visual C#, Visual Basic or Visual C++, then Elements will integrate right into that copy.

-Even on Windows and in Visual Studio, Elements supports development for all platforms.
-For debugging and testing Mac, iOS, tvOS or Island-based Linux apps, Elements will seamlessly connect to your Mac or Linux machine via our CrossBox technology.
+Even in Visual Studio, Elements supports development for all platforms.
+For debugging and testing Mac, iOS, tvOS or Linux apps, Elements will seamlessly connect to your Mac or Linux machine via our CrossBox technology.